Durham County Council employs 16,500 people (including schools) and serves a population of 530,100 people.

 - John Pearce - Corporate Director of Children and Young People's Services

-- Ian Thompson - Corporate Director of Regeneration and Local Services
+- Alan Patrickson - Corporate Director of Neighbourhoods and Climate Change

-- John Hewitt - Corporate Director of Resources
+- Paul Darby - Corporate Director of Resources (interim)

 The Council Plan is our high-level plan and is underpinned by a series of plans for service groupings.
 These plans cover three years and are updated annually.